KaPodgaets/hamal-backend/architecture/features/ARCH-feature-citizen-workflow-v1.md

 - **Application Layer**:
   - `GetNextCitizenQuery`: Encapsulates the logic to find and lock the next available citizen record.
   - `UpdateCitizenCommand`: Encapsulates the logic to update a citizen record with new information.
-  - `CitizenValidator`: A `FluentValidation` class that enforces strict data integrity rules on the data submitted via the update command.
+  - `UpdateCitizenCommandValidator`: A `FluentValidation` class that enforces strict data integrity rules on the data submitted via the update command.
-  - `ReleaseAbandonedCitizensCommand`: A background job command to release records that have been locked for too long.
 - **Database**: Uses pessimistic locking (`SELECT ...
 FOR UPDATE SKIP LOCKED` in PostgreSQL) to handle concurrency safely.
+- **Infrastructure Layer**: `AbandonedCitizenCleanupJob` is a background service that releases expired locks.

 ## Behavior